 All submissions shall be kept on file during the term of the related contract and shall be public records after the deadline for the submission of proposals.

-In the event that compliance with part or all of the requirements of this article is impracticable with regard to a particular contract or agreement, the County may waive part or all of the requirements by a majority vote of the entire Freeholder Board, together with publication of a resolution setting forth with specificity the reasons such waiver is required.
+In the event that compliance with part or all of the requirements of this article is impracticable with regard to a particular contract or agreement, the County may waive part or all of the requirements by a majority vote of the entire Board of County Commissioners, together with publication of a resolution setting forth with specificity the reasons such waiver is required.

 Editor's Note: Former Art.
 II, Political Contributions by Contractors, adopted 9-25-2007 by Ord.
 No. 10-2007, which immediately followed, was repealed 2-10-2015 by Ord.
 No. 2-2015.
 See now N.J.S.A.
 19:44A-1 et seq.